thebeachfrontclub/django-dayta/README.md

  # django-dayta

- A simple replacement to XLS as a database, initially developed for the internal purposes of [The Beachfront Club](http://www.thebeachfrontclub.com).
+ A simple replacement to XLS as a database that allows simple data entry systems to be created by non technical staff.
+Initially developed for the internal purposes of [The Beachfront Club](http://www.thebeachfrontclub.com).

  Requires a [mongo](http://www.mongodb.org) database server.